What Does Vulture Poop Look Like?

 Diet is one of the most significant factors influencing the characteristics of bird poop.
 For birds that consume a high-protein diet, like vultures, the poop tends to be whiter and more watery, as the nitrogenous waste is excreted as uric acid.
 In contrast, birds that eat a mix of seeds, grains, and plants will have darker, more solid droppings due to the undigested plant material.

-ALSO READ: Is a Vulture a Scavenger?
+ALSO READ: Is a Vulture a Decomposer?

 Vultures, being obligate scavengers, consume animal flesh that has already started to decompose, which means their digestive systems must be highly efficient at breaking down tough tissues and bones.
 This diet directly influences the color, texture, and composition of their poop, making it distinct from other birds.